 Not all debts are the same, and no other loan only needs you to pay if you're earning enough.
 With others, it'll never go away.
 They'll chase you even if you can't afford it, and the interest is higher and will multiply at speed.
 Remember:

 Sadly in the UK, students are educated into debt but never about debt.
-Many in authority concentrate on telling students to avoid debt, which is impossible, rather than focusing on avoiding bad debt.
-Educate yourself – see Good debt, bad debt for how it works.
+Many in authority concentrate on telling students to avoid debt – which is impossible – rather than focusing on avoiding bad debt.

-This is a quick 'n' easy way to make decent savings on your grocery shopping, particularly if you're still automatically buying big brands you're used to at home.
+This is a quick 'n' easy way to make decent savings on your grocery shopping, particularly if you're still just buying big brands you're used to at home.

 Over the years, supermarkets have hypnotised us into spending more by making us move up the brand chain.
 Many people gradually buy increasingly more expensive versions of the same thing.
-The challenge:
+So here's the challenge:

 Drop one brand level on everything and see if you can tell the difference.
-If you can't, stick with the cheaper product.
+If you can't, stick with the cheaper one.

-Drop just one brand level on everything and the average bill's cut by a third.
-On a £20 weekly shop that's nearly £350 a year less, see the Supermarket Shopping guide for tips.
+Drop just one brand level on everything and the average bill's cut by 30%.
+On a £20 weekly shop, that's over £300 a year less.
+See the Supermarket Shopping guide for tips.

 Do your homework: For extra discounts, get into the habit of checking the latest Supermarket Coupons before you shop.
 If you tend to pop out for milk and loo roll only to return with a trolley full of impulse buys, take five minutes to make a shopping list before you go – and stick to it.